azsk/AzTS-docs/Control coverage/Feature/BatchAccounts.md

 >
 > **Failed:**
 > If any of the below conditions are meet:
->   1. Diagnostic setting meet the following conditions:
+>   1. Diagnostic settings meet the following conditions:
 >       a.
 All diagnostic logs are not enabled.
 >       b.
-All below settings are not configured:
+No logs destination is configured:
 >          i.
 Log Analytics.
 >          ii.
-Storage account (with min Retention period of 90 or forever(Retention period 0).
+Storage account with min Retention period of 90 or forever(Retention period 0).
 >          iii.
 Event Hub.
 >   2. Diagnostics setting is disabled for resource.